Retford: Historic pubs

 In White's 1831 directory, several of the public houses are recorded as having female proprietors, including Ann Green of the Black Head (Chapelgate), Ann Sheppard of the George Inn (Moorgate), Mary Barlow of the Granby (Carolgate), Sarah Walker of the Sun (Spittal Hill) and Ann Clarke of the Turk's Head (Grove Street).

 In 2020 the landlord of the historic Black Boy Inn in Retford removed the pub's signage after it was highlighted on a crowdsourced map entitled 'topple the racists - statues and monuments that celebrate slavery and racism' during the Black Lives Matter protests.
-The name of the pub is said to refer to its royalist history.
+However, the name of the pub is said to be a coded reference to its royalist history.
 Charles II was called 'the black boy' by his mother Henrietta Maria due to his swarthy complexion and dark hair.
 During the interregnum, some public houses across England changed their name to The Black Boy in a show of concealed (and deniable) allegiance and because they were meeting places for royalist supporters.

 Sundown Adventureland

 Sundown Adventureland is a 30-acre children's theme park for the under 10s situated in the Retford Rural District at Rampton.
-It was originally opened as a farmyard in 1968 (as'Pets Corner') and is privately owned by the Rhodes family.
-The park currently attracts over 270,000 visitors a year, employs 120 staff at peak season, and in 2019 TripAdvisor voted it the 23rd best theme park in Europe.
+It was originally opened in 1968 as 'Pets Corner', it is privately owned by the Rhodes family.
+The park currently attracts almost 500,000 visitors a year, employs 120 staff at peak season, and in 2022 TripAdvisor gave it a Traveller's Choice Award.
 In February 2020 it was announced that the park had been granted planning permission to add 90 holiday lodges.